Grafton Street: A Walk Through Dublin’s Shops & Parks

 Two minutes down Suffolk Street is the Molly Malone statue,

 Dublin has had a long history of street traders.
 These traders were often women, pushing their carts on Dublin's streets.
-Molly is a fictional character from a famous ballad sung proudly by Dubliners after a few pints.
+Molly was the most famous.
+You can tell which part of her tourists rub for good luck from the photo below.

 These street traders still exist.
-In fact, I used to know a lot of them because they bought from my dad's business!
+In fact, I know a lot of them because they were customers at my dad's business!
 I'll tell you stories about them on my tour.

-I'll Show You This Route.
+I'll Show You Dublin.
 No Maps.
 No Stress.
 Lots of Stories

 3.Grafton Street